aidanaedy/Project_Databaze/README.md

 # Project_Databaze
 This is my project for DFEW10 cohort implementing Sprint and MySQL database.
 We were tasked with creating an application in one week that fulfills a criterior and utilises MySQL database.
-I expect this project to be very challenging given the short 1 week timescale, but looking forward to see how far I can go.
+I expect this project to be very challenging given the short one week timescale, but looking forward to see how far I can go.

 The project is in bare bones form at present, over the next few days I will begin add the basic files and start fleshing out the project.

 Day 1/ I added the controller. service and repo files and add in the database connection and entries.

-Day 2 + 3/ Over the next couple of days, I got the the basics of the project together and started testing.
+Day 2/ Over the next couple of days, I got the the basics of the project together and started testing.

-This is a screen shot of the application running with Postman software posting, getting updating and deleting to and from the data base.
+Day 3/ This is a screen shot of the application running with Postman software posting, getting updating and deleting to and from the data base.

 <img width="1010" alt="image" src="https://user-images.githubusercontent.com/11161945/157708117-84a98b51-cfc7-4cc1-a94a-76dedb294d8f.png">